ethereum/ethereum-org-website/public/content/translatathon/index.md

 <TwoColumnContent>
   <CardContent>
     <h3>What do I need to participate?</h3>
-    We recommend using a computer to translate since using Crowdin will be optimal on desktop.
-You’ll also need an internet connection and you’re good to go.
+    We recommend using a computer to translate since our translation platform, Crowdin, is optimized for desktop.
   </CardContent>
 </TwoColumnContent>